Nathaniel Thayer

-Rev. Nathaniel Thayer I (July 11, 1769 – June 23, 1840) was a congregational Unitarian minister.
+Nathaniel Thayer (July 11, 1769 – June 23, 1840) was a congregational Unitarian minister.

 Early life

 Nathaniel Thayer was born in Hampton, New Hampshire to Ebenezer Thayer and Martha Olivia Cotton.
 His father was a pastor in Hampton for many years.
 His maternal grandfather was John Cotton of Newton, Massachusetts, who was the great-grandson of John Cotton.

 Career

 Thayer graduated from Phillips Exeter Academy, then Harvard College in 1789 and was ordained junior pastor of a Congregational meeting house in Lancaster, Massachusetts on October 9, 1793.
 In 1789 the town of Lancaster gave him land on Main street, just south of the church, to build a permanent residence.
 There he built a twelve-room home.
 He received a Doctor of Divinity degree from Harvard in 1817.
 The Lancaster congregation's fifth meeting house designed by Charles Bulfinch in 1816, was built during his tenure.

 Respected for his "tact and sagacity", Thayer's involvement was often sought to settle ecclesiastical disputes across the state of Massachusetts.
 As a result, in his 47 years as a minister, he served on more than 150 church councils, and he frequently drew up the decisions.

 For a number of years, Thayer was involved in a dispute with James G. Carter, then-Deacon of Thayer's congregation and later a member of the Massachusetts House of Representatives, over the latter's refusal to return funds donated toward the establishment of an instructional academy that failed to materialise.
 Thayer publicly denounced Carter's actions and called on him to reimburse donors of the failed project.
 Carter, however, refused and was eventually removed from his position as the church's Deacon.
 Messerli (1965) argues that Carter's alienation of Thayer (and, by extension, most of the state's clergy) significantly contributed to his loss to Horace Mann in the 1837 election for the position of Secretary of the just-established Massachusetts Board of Education, the first state board of education in the United States.